jwzhou1/Analyzing-the-Red-black-tree/README.md

                R----60(RED)
 ```

-I want to confirm whether this Red-Black Tree is correct, we can go to University of San Francisco Red-Black tree visualization (https://www.cs.usfca.edu/~galles/visualization/RedBlack.html) to confirm it.
+I would need to verify the correctness of this Red-Black Tree implementation.
+To do that, we can check it against the Red-Black tree visualization provided by the University of San Francisco.
+They have a helpful tool available at this link: https://www.cs.usfca.edu/~galles/visualization/RedBlack.html

 <img src="images/sample1.png" alt="sample1"/>

-You can see that the program's generated Red-Black Tree is exactly the same as the Tree from Red-Black Tree visualization.
+As you observe, the Red-Black Tree generated by the program matches precisely with the one displayed in the Red-Black Tree visualization.

 Next, we want to delete the node 60.